RitoShark/Photoshop-Tex-Plugin/README.md

+originally made and edited by guisai, finished by frog

 # Photoshop TEX Plugin

 A Photoshop plugin for loading and saving League of Legends `.tex` texture files with DXT5 compression.